hillipino/BongaCash-API/README.md

 		If you add or remove descriptions be sure to change the following variable:
 		$num 	= Rand (1,6); // 6 would be the total amount of descriptions added.

-		#Links
-		These shouldn't have to be modified but you can double check your affiliate links to make sure the codes matchup.